 PPSEAWA belongs to the Conference of Non-Governmental Organizations in Consultative Relationship with the United Nations (CoNGO).
 PPSEAWA was elected to the CoNGO board in 2011, and as a Vice President, PPSEAWA’s representative is a member of the Steering Committee for the Asia Pacific region.
 PPSEAWA was active in launching the Regional Committee in Asia-Pacific (RCAP) at Siam University in Bangkok in May 2017.

 We have accredited United Nations Representatives on a few committees in the UN system including the:

-- Working Group on Girls (WGG), a coalition of over 75 national and international non-governmental organizations with representation at the UN dedicated to promoting the human rights of the girl child and advancing her inclusion and status
+- Working Group on Girls (WGG), a coalition of national and international non-governmental organizations with representation at the UN dedicated to promoting the human rights of the girl child and advancing her inclusion and status

 - NGO Committee to Stop Trafficking In Persons (CSTIP)

 - NGO Committee on Mental Health (our representative is the convener on gender perspectives and mental health)

 - NGO Committee on the Status of Women

 Continued monitoring of and participation in these United Nations bodies enables PPSEAWA to inform its members and help them identify areas where they can be of assistance by mobilizing local support.
 PPSEAWA branches in individual countries, also known as National Member Organizations, have local programs to further the education, health, security, economic empowerment, and human rights of women and girls, especially those who are marginalized and vulnerable.
 PPSEAWA NMOs are active in local environmental councils and movements.